Skip to main content

 The practical application: schedule your habit for a specific time and treat it as a non-negotiable appointment.
 Do not wait for the feeling.
 Show up first, feel better second.

-This is why implementation intentions are so effective - they are a behavioral activation strategy in a specific format.
+This is why implementation intentions are so effective.
+They are a behavioral activation strategy in a specific format.

 3. Cognitive Restructuring